-8.5.10.2.
+6.5.10.2.
 Compression

 DataKeeper allows the user to choose the compression level associated with each mirror.
 Enabling compression can result in improved replication performance, especially across slower networks.
-A compression level setting of 3-5 represents a good balance between CPU usage and network efficiency based on the system, network and workload.

 Note: The compression level of a mirror can be changed after the mirror is created.
 See Changing the Compression Level of an Existing Mirror.